 LinkedIn offers a wide range of touchpoints that you can use to drive leads – from organic activity that will help interested prospects find you and your business, to paid opportunities that will put the right messages in front of the right prospects.
 Here’s a full list of the different touchpoints that you can leverage for lead generation.

-Showcase Pages are extensions of your Company Page, designed for spotlighting a brand, business unit, or initiative.
+Showcase Pages are extensions of your LinkedIn Page, designed for spotlighting a brand, business unit, or initiative.
 Create a page for aspects of your business that need their own distinct messages, or which relate to distinct audience segments.
 This will generate a more targeted group of followers as an audience for lead generation.

 Publishing on LinkedIn

 Research from LinkedIn and Edelman shows that thought leadership content has a pivotal role to play in generating leads.
 Nearly half of all business decision-makers said that reading a company’s thought leadership had led directly to doing business with that company.
 When you publish posts on LinkedIn it’s this senior audience that you are reaching: 45% of those reading LinkedIn posts are in the upper ranks of their companies, including VPs and CEOs.
 Support your executives in publishing relevant thought-leadership content that expresses your brand’s expertise and gets your key messages out there.
 Try sharing lessons learned, or crowdsourcing content by answering your customers’ and prospects’ burning questions.

 Sponsored Content delivers your brand messaging as an update in the LinkedIn feed, which is exactly where LinkedIn members look to stay informed.
 You can sponsor an update that you posted to your company page, or you can publish directly to the feed of your target audiences.

 Using Sponsored Content for lead generation – top tips: